johann-solo/oliveandmango.github.io/site/content/blog/2018-06-28-beef-bibimbap.md

 </br>

 ### Ingredients &amp; Directions
+(Serves 4)

 * 2 cups white rice cooked according to package (I used Jasmin)
 * Beef Bulgogi – see recipe below
 * 1 medium zucchini’s julienned, Lay it out flat on a plate, and generously sprinkle it with salt.
 Let it sit for about 10–15 minutes and then squeeze out excess liquid and sauté in a little sesame oil and salt
 * 1 carrot, julienned, sauteed in peanut oil and seasoned with salt and set aside
 * Cooked bean sprouts, sauteed in a little sesame oil or peanut oil and seasoned with salt and set aside
 * 1 cup spinach, sauteed in a little sesame or peanut oil and seasoned with salt (if using frozen:Bring a pot of water to a boil.
 Add the spinach and cook for only about half a minute.
-Strain, run under cold water, and squeeze out all of the excess water - before sautéing)
+Strain, run under cold water, and squeeze out all of the excess water – before sautéing)
 * 4 shiitake mushrooms, thinly sliced and sauteed in peanut oil and seasoned with salt and set aside
 * 1 egg per serving, cooked over easy (optional)
 * 1 tablespoon sesame seeds